Thursday, March 15, 2012

 The first thing you should do once you have this soldered onto your board, is test it.
 Making sure that everything works before you start a complicated project is very important.
 Let's make an LED turn on every two seconds, for one second.
 Instead of changing the timer output pins directly as we did in an earlier post, lets blink the LED manually so that we can easily expand the functionality of this program in a future post.
 There are a few things you should notice in the code below.

 In this code we divide the clock by 64 (lines 26 and 37) which causes the timer to increment 512 times a second (512Hz).
-Once the clock counts up to 512, one second has gone by, and an interrupt is thrown.
+Once the clock counts up to 512 511 (this is because we start counting at 0), one second has gone by, and an interrupt is thrown.
 Now that we are entering an interrupt routine instead of automatically toggling the output, we can use this interrupt routine in the future to expand the functionality of this code.

 The last important line of code is line 27, where a capacitance value is set.
 This value matches the capacitors that come installed on your LaunchPad.
 In the next section, I will elaborate slightly on what this capacitance is.